EdbertChan/AndroidBoilerPlateLibrary/README.md

 6) Json parser<br>
   a) Based on Gson, can create Java classes that resemble the classes in JSON responses.<br>

+7) GET, POST, PATCH, DELETE Socket Operator<br>
+  a) Basic HTTP requests with header map support.<br>

 <b> TODO:</b><br>
-7) Background syncing<br>
+1) Background syncing<br>
   a) Will create a second service for that.<br>

 <b>Motivation</b>

-Several core features are ubiquitous across apps like Facebook and several other social apps. <b> This library is geared towards creating a minimally viable app as quickly as possible that is also not a "glass cannon" </b>
+Several core features are ubiquitous across apps like Facebook and other social apps. <b> This library is geared towards creating a minimally viable app as quickly as possible that is also not a "glass cannon" </b>

 The second motiviation is that the <b>features should take no more than 5 minutes to learn how to use and how to implement</b>.